 Singapore is renowned for being one of the cleanest cities in the world.
 The price you pay for littering and chewing gum can be This could lead travellers to reach for an instant loan to get themselves out of trouble which could throw their whole travel budge off-balance.

 As the go-to stop off for Brits travelling to Australia, other laws in Singapore that a might catch you out when travelling include using WIFI without permission.
 There does not seem to be an individual law for this offence, but it’s better safe than sorry!

 Wearing Camo – Caribbean

 Wearing camouflage is outlawed in many Caribbean islands.
-As a current fashion trend and a revival from the early noughties, this is something many visitors to the stunning Caribbean islands could run into trouble with on their travels.
+As a current fashion trend and a revival from the early noughties, this is something many visitors to the stunning Caribbean islands could run into political and financial trouble with on their travels.
 Camouflage materials and clothing are prohibited as a result of a crack down on gangs acting as officials from the army or police.